SpeakServeGrow · Webinar Strategy

-The process, start to finish.
-This is a look at what you can typically expect within the first 90 days.
+This is a look at the full process — what you can typically expect within the first 90 days of working together.

 Before reviewing a single slide or watching a single recording, we get clear on what this webinar program actually needs to do.
-Most Bitcoin and finance companies are running webinars for one of three reasons: building thought leadership and brand credibility, growing their list and audience, or generating direct leads for a product or service.
+Most Bitcoin and finance companies are running webinars for one of three reasons: building thought leadership, growing their list and audience, or generating direct leads.

 Each of those requires a different structure, a different offer, and a different definition of success.
-We get aligned on that first, so everything that follows is pointed in the right direction.
+We get aligned on that first.

 Watch a sample of your existing webinars.